Note: You may wish to view the how-to video on this subject.

 You may wish to disable any coupling between Business and Technical Names and maintain both manually.
 You may also decide that you want to empty all Technical Name properties.
 You may do so by setting coupling to No. When you get the following dialog:

 you may choose to check the box "Clear all Technical Names".
 Be careful of course.
 You may want to save a version of your model prior to applying this clearing, and test that the behavior matches your expectations.

-6. Advanced stuff
+6. Advanced considerations

-You should know that there's a hierarchy in our transformations:
+There's a hierarchy in our transformations:

 - conversion file